-- Dokuz Eylül University (Turkey) December 2010 - The Landing School of Boatbuilding and Design (USA) March 2007
+• The Landing School of Boatbuilding and Design (USA) - March 2007

-&lt;sup>1 Available only to employees of General Dynamics Corporation's Bath Iron Works Shipyard in Bath, Maine.
+1 Available only to employees of General Dynamics Corporation's Bath Iron Works Shipyard in Bath, Maine.

-&lt;sup>2 Joint degree program with The Landing School of Boatbuilding and Design in Kennebunkport, Maine.
+2 Joint degree program with The Landing School of Boatbuilding and Design in Kennebunkport, Maine.

-&lt;sup>3 These majors may lead to a U.S. Coast Guard unlimited license and require participation in the Regiment of Midshipmen.
+3 These majors may lead to a U.S. Coast Guard unlimited license and require participation in the Regiment of Midshipmen.
 See the catalog section entitled Student Life for information on the Regiment.